 A False Sense of a Nation without Hate

 Beginning in the fall of 2015, two years before Charlottesville happened, Valdez worked for nearly a year to complete his City series.
 The scenes they depict are invented, but as the Texas artist points out, this underscores their continued relevance: “This could be any city in America.
 These individuals could be any Americans.
 There is a false sense that these threats were, or are, contained at the peripheries of society and in small rural communities….
 It is possible that they are city politicians, police chiefs, parents, neighbors, community leaders, academics, church members, business owners, etc. This is the most frightening aspect of it all.”

-This lesson plan provides an opportunity for students to reflect on pieces of art that critique injustice, understand past and current day white supremacist groups and explore other ways art can be used to inspire and communicate social justice.
+This lesson plan provides an opportunity for upper level high school students to reflect on pieces of art that critique injustice, understand past and current day white supremacist groups and explore other ways art can be used to inspire and communicate social justice.

 - Students will reflect on the purpose of art in society and how art can be used to convey a message.